Discover more from Black Mountain Analysis

 Whatever decision the West might take, it is insignificant for Russia, for the aforementioned reasons.
 Russia would take it, no matter what the escalation threat of the West would be.
 Even if it would mean the end of the human race.
 There is no scenario where Russia would not take Odessa and the world would not go up in flames.
 None whatsoever.

 Chickens in Odessa

 And here we come to the problem.
-I described this scenario already in one of my operational updates.
-See here.
+I described this scenario already in one of my operational updates (See here).

 The Americans have the habit to go into a place and claim it forever, only through their presence.
-The rationale is, that if they are there, no-one would ever dare to contest that.
-For example, to avoid WW3.
+The rationale is that if they are there, no-one would ever dare to contest that, for example to avoid WW3.

-This is essentially true, and it works well, all over the world.
+This is essentially true, and it works well all over the world.
 See Serbia (our province, Kosovo) and East-Syria.
 Of course, there are many more examples.
 I call it the “Chicken game”.

 Why would they do that?
 The 101st is unable to fend off a Russian attack.
 It potentially could buy time until the US is able to mobilize a large force in Romania to relieve them.
 The truth is that such a force doesn’t exist and couldn’t relieve anything.
 Nowadays, Russia has conventional deep strike abilities with hypersonic missiles that are unstoppable.
-The whole European rear is not defendable.
+The whole European rear is undefendable.
 The Americans are not idiots, and their military planners know this.

 If now the Russians attack Odessa and the American troops, then they would have triggered WW3 from the Western perspective.
 This is mainly for the civilian audience worldwide to measure how a world war has started and how it could have been avoided.
 No one will ask why the Americans have moved in after the first missiles start flying.
 They might ask who shot first, but it doesn’t matter.
 All would die anyway in nuclear fire.